shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 ## 1) Directly modify the extension code

-As all Shoutem extensions are [open sourced](https://github.com/shoutem/extensions), you can directly take the code of some extension, modify it and push as your own extension.
+As all Shoutem extensions are [open sourced](https://github.com/shoutem/extensions), you can directly take the code of some extension, modify it and _push_ as your own extension to Shoutem.

-Say you're using **News RSS** extension (its screen) and that you want a different layout than what's provided as layout options.
+For the purpose of the demo, create new app (e.g. called **News App**) and add **News RSS** screen inside of the navigation.
+In the **Layout** section, select `List` as the default layout.

+This is what it should look like:

 <p class="image">
 <img src='{{ site.baseurl }}/img/tutorials/modifying-extensions/provided-layouts.png'/>
 </p>

 You do want list layout, but with large images in `Tiles`, such as the ones provided in the [UI toolkit]({{ site.baseurl }}/docs/ui-toolkit/components/tiles).
+Let's modify News RSS extension directly.

 Download the [News RSS extension](https://github.com/shoutem/extensions/tree/master/shoutem-rss-news) from the repository and locate inside of the extension's folder: